When moss appears on a lawn or in the grass, it often can be traced to one or two simple factors that are easy to identify.

 Fertilize the lawn

 - The shorter your lawn, the more it needs nutrients to grow.
+Keep it taller.

 - Find time-release fertilizer and spread it evenly in spring and fall.
+Fresh lawn topdress with compost is a great time-release fertilizer.

-Make the air circulate in the lawn as a moss repellent
+Make the air circulate to repel moss

 - A moss-less lawn is, if anything, a lawn where the air circulates well!